Susros/HTMLTemplateEngine/README.md

 #### loop

-Template function, loop, is used to tell template engine to make an 'n' copies of templates.
+'**loop**' template function is used to tell template engine to make an 'n' copies of templates.

 | Syntax  | Description |
 | :-----  | :--------- |